ChanChiHo/Dedup-Cloud-GUI-2/README.md

 Known Bugs
 - There would be crash when enter an unused IP Address
-- There would be delay when the connection of server broken
 - The upload page would not be able to upload if you are doing second upload

 Possible situation that would appear bug